 Sorry, you must log in to save an item.

 Want to try a bold new hair color?
 We’ve got you covered!
-Look no further than red hair with blonde highlights.
-Red hairis gorgeous—and blonde highlights are a pretty way to update your hair color without changing it completely.
+Look no further than red hair with highlights—more specifically, blonde highlights.
+Red hair is undeniably gorgeous—and blonde highlights are a pretty way to update your hair color without changing it completely.
 Want to give red hair with blonde highlights a whirl?
-Here’s what you need to know about bringing this multi-colored hair color idea to life, whether you choose to go to a salon or DIY it at home.
+Here’s what you need to know about bringing this dimensional hair color idea to life, whether you choose to go to a salon or DIY it at home.

 There’s no denying it: Red hair is stunning on its own, but blonde highlights can add a major facet of dimension and brightness to your hair color.
 So, whether you’re a natural redhead or you get your red hair color from a box dye, consider adding some blonde highlights throughout your red hair to kick things up a notch.
 Of course, there are some factors to consider before getting red hair with blonde highlights.
 Here’s what you need to know.

 If you’ve ever colored your hair before, then you know that the process can be tricky.
 And that’s especially the case for blonde highlights, which require a certain skill and technique to apply.
 That means you may want to leave this one to a pro.
 A colorist will be able to seamlessly paint on highlights—whether traditional foil ones or through use of the balayage technique—for a custom look.

-Officially gotten blonde highlights added to your red hair?
+Officially have blonde highlights added to your red hair?
 Congrats!
 Your work doesn’t end there, though.
 After you’ve colored your hair, it could be a good idea to make a few changes to your hair care routine.
 Follow these tips for taking care of red hair with blonde highlights.